neverfail/NeverFail/README.md

 ## Credits

-Special thanks to the original decompiler maniac that allow us to work on all these quiz projects.
+Special thanks to the original decompiler maniac who allow us to work on all these quiz projects.
-Thanks to the QuizCheater's developers who gave a deep insight of the inner working.
+Thanks to the QuizCheater's developers who gave us deep insight of the inner working.
-All beta testers that provide helpful information.
+All beta testers that provided helpful informations.

 Finally, NeverFail developers that worked days and nights to release in time.
-This is the result of hard time of researching and bytecode manipulation, only them could have done that.
+This is the result of hard time of researching and bytecode manipulation,
+only them could have done that.
 They deserve the biggest thank you.